 Could you be the best young guitar player on the planet?
-If you’re under 16 and love to shred, the Young Guitarist of the Year 2019 competition is for you.
+If you’re under 16 and love to shred, the Young Guitarist of the Year 2019 competition - powered by Ernie Ball - is for you.
 What's more, we’ve signed up a crew of star judges to help us select the talent.

 Submit a video of your playing using the form below and your entry could be shortlisted and judged by some of the biggest names in guitar, including Nita Strauss, Rabea Massaad and Plini.